DellaVigna, S., Lindner, A., Reizer, B., & Schmieder, J. (2014). Reference-dependent job search: Evidence from Hungary. Unpublished working paper.

 - The quality of causal evidence presented in this report is low because it cannot account for factors other than the UI program that also changed over the period of study and could also have influenced the outcomes of interest.
 This means we are not confident that the estimated effects are attributable to Hungary’s 2005 UI reform; other factors are likely to have contributed.

-Features of Hungary’s Unemployment Insurance Reform
+Hungary’s Unemployment Insurance Reform

 Before 2005, Hungary’s UI system had two tiers.
 In the first tier, benefit duration depended on a worker’s previous contributions to social security, with a maximum duration of 270 days, and benefit amount depended on earnings in the previous year.
 After reaching their maximum duration, claimants who remained unemployed became eligible for Unemployment Assistance, which provided the same benefits to everyone regardless of past earnings.